Install Python the right way, with uv

 winget install --id=astral-sh.uv -e

-Don't brew install python or download the official .pkg.
-Let uv manage Python versions the same way fnm manages Node versions.
+Don't brew install python and don't download the official .pkg.
+Let uv own Python versions the way fnm owns Node versions.

 # list python versions uv can install